Supporting Teachers • Promoting Learning

 To grow in our ability and confidence as teachers, we need to evaluate and reflect on lessons.
 If we don’t recognise and learn from our mistakes, how can we develop?

 If you’re not sure how to start, try keeping a journal, looking back on the day’s lessons, noting the successes and frustrations.
+Reflecting on my own teaching, my successes and failures alike, has probably been the single biggest engine of progress in my own work.

 Anxiety in students is a huge issue.
 Every piano teacher will surely have heard the immortal words: